 Regent University is approved to offer GI Bill® educational benefits by the Virginia State Approving Agency.
 The Virginia State Approving Agency (SAA) is the approving authority of education and training programs for Virginia and investigates complaints of GI Bill® beneficiaries.
-While most complaints should initially follow the school grievance policy, if the situation cannot be resolved at the school, the beneficiary should contact the SAA office via email at saa@dvs.virginis.gov.
+While most complaints should initially follow the school grievance policy, if the situation cannot be resolved at the school, the beneficiary should contact the SAA office via email at saa@dvs.virginia.gov.

 GI Bill® is a registered trademark of the U.S. Department of Veteran Affairs (VA).
-More information about education benefits offered by VA is available at the official U.S. Government website at http://www.benefits.va.gov/gibill.
+More information about education benefits offered by VA is available at the official U.S. Government website at https:/www.va.gov/education/